 The omni is the tool all Voyagers use to travel through time.
-The omni or omnichron (as some call it) comes in other state of the art models, but Phineas is content with his standard brass one.
-However, he often curses the omni for getting, "stuck in the automatic mode" with the red and green lights flashing back and forth and constant buzzing.
-When that happens the Voyagers are unable to leave the time zone until it is field stripped.
+The omni or omnichron (as some call it) comes in different state-of-the-art models, but Phineas Bogg is content with his standard brass version.
+However, poor Phineas often curses the omni for getting "Stuck in the automatic mode!" with its red and green lights flashing back and forth and constant buzzing.
+When a Voyager gets stuck on automatic, they're unable to leave the time zone until the omni gets field stripped.

 The Omni is truly a one-of-a-kind time traveling device.
-As a television prop it was exquisitely crafted down to the tiny details.
-While its red/light, green/light function is simple-like stop and go, I would venture to say the hardest part may be learning to adjust those tiny dials.
-This omni clearly follows the standard Roman Calendar and is obviously designed for English/American Voyagers.
+As a television prop it was exquisitely crafted down to the tiniest detail.
+While its red/light, green/light function is simple-like stop and go, I'd venture to say the hardest part may be learning to adjust those tiny dials.
+This omni clearly follows the standard Roman Calendar designed for English/American Voyagers.
 You can imagine that English may be the mandatory language at VHQ, but they most likely design omnis in different languages.
 Unless all students are taught to read English numbers.

-The Omni lid on its own is beautiful, with the crafted 'V' symbol in the center and one of the Voyager's credos, 'Time waits for no man,' engraved across the bottom.
-The origins of this quote is uncertain, the original line may have come from a short Medieval morality play called 'Everyman.'
-And it is the character 'Death' that utters these words.
-Fitting, he would!
-The line reads-"For wete you well the tyde abydeth no man" Later translations eventually changed it to-'Time and the tides wait for no man.'
+The Omni lid is beautiful, with the crafted "V" symbol in the center and one of the Voyager's credos, "Time waits for no man," engraved across the bottom.
+The origin of this quote is uncertain, the statement may have come from a short Medieval morality play called 'Everyman.'

 * Only 3 omni's were made and James Parriott still has one of the Original omni Props in his possession.